- 9 Full Days + 9 Nights

 - 2 3-course dinners (wine not included)

 - Private transportation in a comfortable air-conditioned van

-- Private tour of Galleria degli Uffizi in Florence with a dedicated Licensed Tourist Guide
+- Admission to Galleria degli Uffizi in Florence

 - Battle tour in Montecassino

 - Cooking class in a Wine Estate in Chianti

 Welcome to Florence!
 You will meet at the hotel your Tour Leader and your travel mates who will accompany you in this unforgettable tour around Italy.
 Let’s have a coffee together just to know each other!